SwezyDev/MultiExodus/README.md

 ## 📝 Repository structure

 ```/
-├─ assets/ ➔ Screenshots of the Program in action
+├─ assets/ ➔ Files that are required to run the Application
 │ ├─ app.ico ➔ MultiExodus Icon
 │ ├─ info.txt ➔ Information about MultiExodus
 │ ├─ preview.png ➔ A screenshot of the Program running